jupyterhub/jupyterhub/README.md

-If you want to run docker on a computer that has a public IP then you should (as in MUST) **secure it with ssl** by adding ssl options to your docker configuration or by using a ssl enabled proxy.
+If you want to run docker on a computer that has a public IP then you should (as in MUST) **secure it with ssl** by adding ssl options to your docker configuration or by using an ssl enabled proxy.

 [Mounting volumes](https://docs.docker.com/engine/admin/volumes/volumes/) will
 allow you to **store data outside the docker image (host system) so it will be persistent**, even when you start